 Today Cairnlea has been successfully developed with 3100 residential lots with almost a third of the suburb devoted to public open space and grassland reserves.
 The community features:

 - Cycling and walking tracks

-In September 2016, the Minister for Planning approved Amendment C120 to the Brimbank Planning Scheme, rezoning the land for residential use, with a small commercial area on the corner of Ballarat Road and Cairnlea Drive, and some public open space.
-View the amendment here
+In September 2016, the Minister for Planning approved Amendment C120 to the Brimbank Planning Scheme, rezoned the land for residential use, with a small commercial area on the corner of Ballarat Road and Cairnlea Drive, and public open space.
+View the amendment here.

-An arborist report commissioned by Development Victoria found mature Sugar Gum trees on this site are a hazard.
-They are being monitored and will be progressively removed.
+The existing trees on the site are also being monitored following an arborist report which found some mature Sugar Gum trees on this site are a hazard.
+They are being monitored and will be progressively removed as they become a risk.
 Development Victoria intends to replace these trees with more appropriate tree species set within improved landscape reserves and green corridors.
-View the arborist's report here

 Innovation and awards

 Cairnlea received the Australian Institute of Landscape Architects Land Management in Landscape Architecture award in 2008.
-Cairnlea demonstrates how an environmentally degraded site can be transformed through the successful integration of land management techniques within a new residential development.
+Cairnlea demonstrates how an environmentally degraded site can be transformed through the successful integration of land management techniques and regenerated into a new residential development.
 The estate features: